mhssamadani/ergoAMDminer/README.md

 You can find CUDA miner at:  [CUDA miner](https://github.com/ergoplatform/Autolykos-GPU-miner/tree/master/secp256k1)

-Please note that this is the first release of the OpenCL miner and needs some optimization for improved hashrate.
+~~Please note that this is the first release of the OpenCL miner and needs some optimization for improved hashrate.~~

-Update: hashrate is 22.5Mh/s for rx570-8g, 23.5 for rx580-8g, and 25 for rx Vega56.

 The code is based on opencl 1.2 and tested on RX570, RX580, and RX VEGA56.

+Reported Hashrates:
+* rx570-8g: 22-24Mh/s
+* rx580-8g: 23-25Mh/s
+* rx Vega56: 24-26Mh/s.

+# Configuration
 These files must be in the same folder as Executable file:
   * Miningkernel.cl
   * Prehashkernel.cl